 The Remedial Action List (RAL) is a register of public water supplies that are in need of corrective action, usually at the water treatment plant.
 The EPA requires Irish Water to complete an action programme for each supply on the list.
 When Irish Water has shown that the issue has been fixed, a supply can be removed from the list.
 The EPA updates the Remedial Action List every three months.

-Download the latest EPA Drinking Water Remedial Action List Q1 of 2021
+Download the latest EPA Drinking Water Remedial Action List Q2 of 2021

 The first Remedial Action List in 2008 identified 339 public water supplies that required corrective action.
 The number of supplies on the list is steadily decreasing every year.
-As of April 2021, there are 48 supplies on the list.
-These supplies provide water to over 1 million people.
+As of July 2021, there are 53 supplies on the list.
+These supplies provide water to almost half a million people.

 Public water supplies are added to the Remedial Action List for one or more of the following reasons: